The-Balance-FFXIV/balance-static/content/encounters/p3s.md

 **Fountain of Fire**

-Spawns two sets of three fountains starting from the north/south or east/west of the arena and going clockwise.
+Spawns two sets of four fountains starting from the north/south or east/west of the arena and going clockwise.
 These fountains must be soaked by a player, and inflicts the player standing inside with Trickle of Fire, which massively boosts healing potency for six seconds.

 **Sun's Pinion**